testzzu/GPEML/content/attending/conference-venue.md

 title = 'Conference Venue'
 +++

-GPEML will be hosted at a premier conference facility.
-Detailed venue information (address, access instructions, and onsite services) will be provided once the annual workshop location is finalised.

-### What to Expect

-- Modern plenary hall and breakout rooms equipped for hybrid sessions
-- High-speed Wi-Fi throughout the venue
-- Catering services covering coffee breaks and lunches
-- Accessibility services available upon request

-Venue logistics, transportation tips, and nearby amenities will appear here as soon as the host institution is announced.
+## Date & Venue

+- **Time:** July 10–12, 2025
+- **Venue:** Huazhi Hotel, Zhengzhou
+  - No. 97, Kexue Avenue, Zhongyuan District, Zhengzhou (intersection of Kexue Avenue and Changchun Road)

+The Huazhi Hotel offers modern plenary halls, flexible breakout rooms, high-speed Wi-Fi, and seamless catering service for coffee breaks and lunches.
+Accessibility services are available upon request.
+Additional logistics and onsite tips will be added as the event approaches.